 The highlight reel is impressive.
 He led work on a bipartisan infrastructure plan, upgrading I-93.
 He was the prime sponsor of several pieces of bipartisan, landmark legislation that would go on to become law.
 This includes a first-in-the-nation bill repealing sub-minimum wages for the disabled, a bill that modernized investment vehicles for domestic insurers, and legislation addressing critical updates to New Hampshire’s trust laws.
 On the Joint Legislative Taskforce on the Opioid Epidemic, he took on one of the most complex policy issues in our region.

 It goes without saying.
 But we’ll say it anyway.
 With his extensive experience as a policy leader, Andrew knows how to craft effective legislation, how to navigate New Hampshire’s regulatory agencies, and how to collaborate with legislators, advocates, non-profits and private businesses to identify common ground and deliver results.
 With two decades of managing the family’s company, AutoServ, he’s more than just a political strategist.
 He also understands business.

 Andrew is a trustee and past chair of the Holy Trinity Endowment Trust of St. Joseph’s Church, coaches youth soccer and basketball in Laconia, and founded Navigating Recovery of the Lakes Region, the first community recovery organization of its kind in central New Hampshire.

-Andrew is a graduate of the University of Massachusetts, Amherst where he received his B.A. and Suffolk University School of Law where he received his J.D.
-Andrew and Donna live in Laconia with their four children and dog Jack.
+A graduate of the University of Massachusetts, and Suffolk University School of Law, Andrew and his wife Donna live in Laconia with their four children and dog Jack.